-MU Engineering researchers are trailblazers in cyber security, and are creating bold innovations and fostering student learning experiences as well as community outreach activities.
-The Cybersecurity Initiative at the University of Missouri (CSI@MU) has a number of affiliated faculty with active collaborations across diverse units that include: engineering, information technology, business, law, medicine, social science and mathematics.
+MU Engineering faculty are trailblazers in cybersecurity and are creating bold innovations and fostering student learning experiences as well as community outreach activities.
+The Cybersecurity Center at the University of Missouri has a number of affiliated faculty with active collaborations across diverse units that include: engineering, information technology, business, law, medicine, social science and mathematics.

 The University of Missouri possesses an R1 Carnegie Classiﬁcation (Doctoral University: Very high research activity).
 A link to its 2018 classiﬁcation can be found here.